-Proposal submission deadline: Friday, July 8, 2022 at 11:59:59 p.m.
-(23:59:59) EDT.

-Proposals submitted after this deadline will not be considered.
+Proposal application submission deadline: Sunday, June 9, 2024, at 11:59:59 p.m.
+(23:59:59) EST. Proposals submitted after this deadline will not be considered.

-Anticipated timeframe to award for selected proposals: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than three months from the proposal submission deadline.
+Anticipated timeframe to award for selected proposals: Pending the availability of funds, PRM anticipates, but makes no guarantee, that awards will be made less than six months from the proposal submission deadline.

-ADVISORY: All applicants must submit application packages through the website Grants.gov.
+Advisory: All applicants must submit proposal application packages through the website Grants.gov.
 PRM strongly recommends submitting your application packages early to allow time to address any technical difficulties that may arise on the Grants.gov website.